How do we qualify?

-What if I sell the house after we have purchased it?
+What if I sell our home after we have purchased it?

-That's entirely your choice; there is the requirement to offer the property back to the Housing Foundation to purchase it at the market price.
-This gives the Housing Foundation the ability to purchase the house from you, and then offer it to another working household who may be trapped in the rental market.
-Please also note that you will not be eligible for our affordable housing programmes in the future.
+That is entirely your choice; there is the requirement to first offer the property back to the Housing Foundation to purchase it at the market price.
+This gives Housing Foundation the chance to purchase the property from you and then offer it to another working household who may be trapped in the rental market.
+Please note that you will not be eligible for our affordable housing programmes in the future.